VulcanJS/vulcan-meteor-next-transition/README.md

 This repository demoes using a Vulcan Next frontend with a legacy Vulcan Meteor backend.
 This is targeted at existing Vulcan application that needs a progressive migration.

+/!\ Please use Vulcan Next directly if you are not an experimented user of Vulcan Meteor

 ## Start the Meteor server

 ```sh